thijskok/phpci-bower-plugin/README.md

 ### Install the Plugin

 1. Navigate to your PHPCI root directory and run `composer require thijskok/phpci-bower-plugin`
+2. If you are using the PHPCI daemon, restart it
-2. Update your `phpci.yml` in the project you want to deploy with
+3. Update your `phpci.yml` in the project you want to deploy with

 ### Prerequisites